KovaaK/SensitivityMatcher/README.md

 Press `Alt` `\` to halt (and clear residuals).

 Sub-increment accuracy is preserved between rotations.
-This means that you can use the script to measure any base yaw to high precision by observing drifts over many cycles (up to 16 significant digits). \
-In other words, the more rotation you perform the more precise you can measure.
+This means that you can use the script to measure any base yaw to high precision by observing drifts over many cycles (up to 16 significant digits).
+In other words, the more rotation you perform, the more precise your test gets.

 This eliminates the need to trust the accuracy of paywalled calculators, which typically use rough estimates from just one rotation, since they can only perform integer count approximations.